Posted in Recipes on 14.11.2017

-Oh and be careful when lifting the foil to check as there will be steam from all that lovely hot and steamy veg.
+Oh and be careful when lifting the foil on the gratin to check as there will be steam from all that lovely hot and steamy veg.

 Wondering what to serve this with?
 How about these broccoli, sweet potato and pesto pies.
 Or these vegetarian sausage rolls – with lashings of gravy ?
 (I’ve not even eaten yet and now I want sausage rolls with gravy for breakfast!!)
 Or there’s always these butternut squash and goat’s cheese pasties.
 All absolute vegetarian feasts!